Staying in Thailand’s vibrant capital

 - Wat Benchamabophit – Royal Temple with Italian marble

-- Other things to see and do in Bangkok
+- Other things to do in Bangkok

 - Day trips from Bangkok